 - Supports Public Health: Properly treated wastewater reduces the risk of waterborne diseases and ensures that our water supply remains safe and clean.

-- Promotes Water Reuse: In water-scarce regions, treated wastewater can be reused for irrigation, industrial processes, and even potable purposes after advanced treatment.
+- Promotes Water Recycling: In water-scarce regions, treated wastewater can be reused for irrigation, industrial processes, and even potable purposes after advanced treatment.
+This water reuse process helps conserve valuable freshwater resources.

 The Role of Automation in Modern Sewage Water Treatment Plants